Subham-cp/protfolio/README.md

 # protfolio
-a small portfolio using ai
+a small portfolio webpage  using ai  and simple html css and a little bit of java using (ai)